Updated June 2024

 Using data to make decisions is essential, but nearly every decision also has a human impact.
 All sides of an issue are important to the best candidates, not just the business or human side.

-With this question, an evaluation is aimed at determining how the candidate accepts responsibility, learns from mistakes, and handles errors.
 Interviewers want to hear how the candidate corrected mistakes and the actions taken to ensure the error doesn’t happen again.
-They don’t want to hear that a candidate “never makes mistakes.”
+They don’t want to hear that you “never make mistakes.”

 The best answer is honesty, which also shows integrity (meaning you’re capable of owning your mistakes when asked).

-3. Tell me about the last time a customer or a coworker became angry with you.
-How did you handle it?”
+5. Tell me about the last time a customer or a coworker became angry with you.
+How did you handle it?

 In this evaluation, candidates are evaluated for their interpersonal skills and ability to deal with conflict, especially in a professional setting.